Storyflow Logo

 Character development splits into two approaches.
 Most writers use one without naming it.
 Tools serve one approach better than the other.

 Inside-out development.
-The writer starts with the character's interior: backstory, family, the wound that defines them, the want, the need.
-The plot emerges from who the character is.
-A character with a fear of abandonment will react one way to the inciting incident; the plot follows from the reaction.
-Inside-out is the default approach for literary fiction, character-driven film, and most novel writing.
+The writer starts with the character's interior (backstory, the wound that defines them, the want, the need) and lets the plot emerge from who the character is.
+A character with a fear of abandonment reacts one way to the inciting incident, and the plot follows from the reaction.
+This is the default for literary fiction, character-driven film, and most novel writing.

 Outside-in development.
-The writer starts with the plot: what does the story need a character to do at this beat?
-Then builds the character backward to make that action believable.
-The character has a fear of abandonment because the plot requires her to abandon someone at the All Is Lost beat.
-Outside-in is the default approach for plot-heavy genre fiction (thriller, mystery, action), commercial film, and most TV writing-room work.
+The writer starts with the plot (what does the story need a character to do at this beat?) and builds the character backward to make that action believable.
+The character fears abandonment because the plot requires her to abandon someone at the All Is Lost beat.
+This is the default for plot-heavy genre fiction, commercial film, and most TV writing-room work.

-The split also matters for the AI involved.
-Inside-out AI work asks "given this backstory, what does this character want?".
-Outside-in AI work asks "what character does this beat need?".
-The best character AI in 2026 can do both.
+The split even shapes the AI.
+Inside-out AI asks "given this backstory, what does this character want?".
+Outside-in AI asks "what character does this beat need?".
+The best character AI in 2026 does both.

 4) How We Evaluated These Tools